DylanLawless/drug_dev_reg/README.md

 ## External learning (ext_)

 I am adding my external learning/courses here for now.
-I may move them to a separate repo in the future since they are diverse; micro/macro econ, philiosophy econ, history, and math/stats.
+I may move them to a separate repo in the future since they are diverse; micro/macro econ, philosophy econ, history, and math/stats.
 All external learning will be arranged in directories named as "ext_".
 For example "ext_finance".

 ### Mathematics with app in finance